 Helping clients break free of old ideas, patterns and wounds that are restricting their happiness and contentment; coaching them through life passages, teaching skills and techniques for self-awareness, relationships and success.Tina B. Tessina, Therapist, Ph.D.

 To fully understand psychotherapy and counseling, it can be helpful to explore its past, present, and possible future.
 This timeline will give you a richer understanding of what counseling is and how it evolved.

 Before Freud and other early psychologists such as Wilhelm Wundt, philosophy was the closest relative to therapy.
 It was the only field that explored human behavior and mental health.

 “Psychology is an offshoot of philosophy,” psychologist Bart Rossi told Talkspace.

 Rossi cited schools of philosophy such as rationalism and empiricism.
 He also said philosophers including Immanuel Kant contributed to the development of therapy.

 One of the best examples of philosophy informing psychotherapy is existential therapy, which is derived from existential philosophy.
 Existential psychotherapist Irvin Yalom, who shaped the field of modern existential therapy, said existential philosophers such as Nietzsche inspired his work.

-- More technological advances in online therapy
+- Additional technological advances in online counseling

 - Virtual reality